 A left-handed quarterback who patiently waited behind a legend before crafting his own Hall of Fame career with breathtaking mobility and pinpoint accuracy.

-Steve Young's path to football immortality was anything but straightforward.
-A gifted athlete with a law degree, he began his professional career in the unstable USFL before enduring difficult seasons with a struggling Tampa Bay Buccaneers team.
-His trade to San Francisco placed him in the unenviable position of backing up Joe Montana, the sport's gold standard.
-For four years, Young bided his time, refining his game.
-When he finally got his chance, he revolutionized the quarterback position.
-Combining the grace of a scrambler with the precision of a classic pocket passer, his dual-threat ability overwhelmed defenses.
-His crowning moment was a six-touchdown performance in Super Bowl XXIX, which cemented his legacy not as a successor, but as a singular, transformative talent.
+Steve Young threw six touchdown passes in Super Bowl XXIX, a performance that revolutionized the quarterback position.
+Born in 1961, he began his professional career in the unstable USFL before enduring difficult seasons with a struggling Tampa Bay Buccaneers team.
+His trade to San Francisco placed him behind Joe Montana, the sport's gold standard.
+For four years, Young refined his game while waiting.
+Combining a scrambler's grace with a classic pocket passer's precision, his dual-threat ability overwhelmed defenses.
+That Super Bowl victory defined him not as a successor but as a singular, transformative talent.
+He also holds a law degree.

 1946–1964